twinvortex/domain/README.md

-# domain
+# Domain
 Generate bind and apache files easy to host and create virtual hosts (Set for Ubuntu)

 # Command
   sudo php domain.php add:domain example.com 192.168.1.1

 What it does: